Joseph J. Khan

 Profile

-Joe Khan serves as an attorney in the Litigation Section.
+Joe Khan is a partner in the firm’s Litigation, Environmental Law and Public Sector Law Sections.
 He is a renowned trial and appellate attorney with substantial experience prosecuting and defending civil and criminal cases in both state and federal courts.
 He is a trained mediator who leverages his experience and relationships in public, private and nonprofit sectors to resolve complex disputes with “win-win” outcomes.
+Mr. Khan provides trusted counsel in a wide variety of representations, including appellate, criminal, environmental, elections, and public governance matters across Pennsylvania.

 Mr. Khan joined Curtin & Heefner after serving more than three years as the Solicitor for Bucks County, where he was credited with “redefining the role of County Solicitor,” Mr. Khan’s leadership of the County’s first fulltime Law Department substantially improved outcomes and services while saving the County millions of dollars and modeling best practices on diversity and inclusion.
 In addition to overseeing all litigation for the County, Mr. Khan built partnerships with other public entities to protect voting rights, consumers, and the environment through innovative litigation, including the first lawsuit of its kind against social media companies for fueling a youth mental health crisis.
 He and his team also successfully drafted innovative legislation, including Pennsylvania’s only used car Lemon Law, and policy reforms on issues such as Fair Chance and Equal Pay hiring – all of which were enacted on a bipartisan basis.
 Mr. Khan also provided administrative oversight for the Department of Consumer Protection and Weights and Measures as well as the independent Office of the Public Defender.